 July 18, 2016 in Strategy by

 When considering your marketing efforts, you have to be honest with yourself.
-Don’t get seduced by hip marketing channels or your own ego.
-Make an honest assessment of your customers and business and pick the right solution.
-This will save you time and money.
-This will start to generate results quicker, too.
+Don’t get seduced by hip marketing channels or your ego.
+Make an honest assessment of your customers and business, and pick the right solution.
+This will save you time and money, and it will start to generate results quicker, too.

 The First Question You Should Ask